Applications for Autumn Term 2023 placements will open from late June 2023. Placements will be advertised here and via our Friday Digest.

 Application details required

-Applications to SGSSS internships are collected via Apply, SGSSS electronic application system which will be open from 31 January – 04 March 2022.
+Applications to SGSSS internships are collected via SGSSS Apply, SGSSS’ online application system, which will be open shortly.
 Please read the below information before applying.

 The online process involves: